 - Single-subject design

-To prepare for the Research I proficiency examination, we strongly suggest that students review the main course concepts through the use of the assigned textbook, Rubin & Babbie, Research Methods for Social Work.
+To prepare for the Research I proficiency examination, we strongly suggest that students review the main course concepts through the use of the assigned textbook, Engel, R.J. & Schutt, R.J (2013), The Practice of Research in Social Work (3rd ed.).
 We suggest you also obtain a copy of the course syllabus when you register for the exam.